Trivadis/plsql-and-sql-coding-guidelines/docs/2-naming-conventions/naming-conventions.md

 Plural[^1] name of what is contained in the view.
 Optionally suffixed by an indicator identifying the object as a view (mostly used, when a 1:1 view layer lies above the table layer)

+Editioning views are named like the original underlying table to avoid changing the existing application code when introducing edition based redefinition (EBR).

 Add a comment to the database dictionary for every view and every column.

 Optionally prefixed by a project abbreviation.